wbyoung/gulp-define-module/README.md

 * `commonjs` - Produce CommonJS modules
 * `node` - Produce Node modules (alias for `commonjs`)
 * `amd` - Produce AMD modules
+* `hybrid` - Produce hybrid modules that can be used in most environments
 * `plain` - Return an unmolested function definition